-B. 1983, Kuwait (of Palestinian origin).
+B. 1983, Kuwait (to Palestinian parents).

-Lives and works in Berlin and Cairo.
+Lives and works in Berlin.

-As Eyal Sivan commented: “Basma Alsharif’s work makes the claim for a generation of young Palestinian internationalist artists that the Palestinian perspective is in fact stronger than the metaphor of Palestine.
+As Eyal Sivan once commented: “Basma Alsharif’s work makes the claim for a generation of young Palestinian internationalist artists that the Palestinian perspective is in fact stronger than the metaphor of Palestine.
 This notion of a Palestinian perspective, of a gaze steeped in History and splintered by geography, means refusing to be enslaved, refusing to be merely a support for projection but instead providing a critical reflection on the nature of this projection.”

 Her first exhibition at Imane Farès, On Love & Other Landscapes, with Yazan Khalili, was held in 2013.